karo0052/js-kata-spring-2019/README.md

 If you spot a spelling error or have something to add, please do a pull request :-)

-## Suggested solutions
+## Your solutions

-Suggested solutions for some of the katas will be posted at https://www.youtube.com/playlist?list=PLCx1FpZ4Dtb1cx9MFzRyHDtmiloBTGZy- a few days after the due date.
+Share your solutions in our slack workspace, don't be shy

+You'll all learn from this :-)

 ## Rules and Guidelines for the Katas

-1. We will try to have a kata for every day in the elective
+1. We will try to add as many cool katas as we can think of
 2. Each kata should take no more than 30 minutes
 3. The katas should cover HTML, CSS, JS and/or SVG
 4. All katas should include a technical/coding perspective